kavisherlock/NeuralNetworkPlayground/README.md

-Various ways to implement Neural Networks (and other machine learning techniques) All are trainied, evaluated and tested using the MNIST digit recognition dataset
+Various ways to implement Neural Networks (and other machine learning techniques) All are trainied, evaluated and tested using the MNIST digit recognition dataset.
+Current best accuracy was measured by running only once on test data after tuning hyperparameters on validation data The layer sizes [784, 100, 75, 10] is arbitrary that seemed to work pretty well

 Currenty impletmented:
 * A reusable Logistic Regression class as my introduction to Theano.
 Trained and tested on the MNIST data.
 Current best accuracy: 91.17 % using 20 epochs on a mini batch size 10 and learning rate 0.1